justinethier/husk-scheme/docs/Continuations.markdown

 `call/cc` accepts a single function as an argument, so we simply call into that function, passing in the current continuation.
 There are two cases since a primitive function may be called directly.

-The [Call With Current Continuation](http://c2.com/cgi/wiki?CallWithCurrentContinuation) wiki page offers a particularly keen and relevant observation:
+The [Call With Current Continuation](http://c2.com/cgi/wiki?CallWithCurrentContinuation) wiki page offers a keen observation:

 >If your program evaluator/interpreter is implemented using Continuation Passing Style you get call-with-current-continuation for free.
 CALL/CC is then a very natural operation since every function is called with the current continuation anyway.

-## Lessons Learned
-As we have seen, CPS is a very natural way to implement continuations if you are fortunate enough to be using a language that can take advantage of this pattern.
-Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports both first-class functions and tail call optimization.
+## Tail Call Optimization
 While researching CPS, one thing that threw me for a loop was the [quote](http://c2.com/cgi/wiki?ContinuationPassingStyle]):

 >CPS is a programming style where no function is ever allowed to return

 But eventually `eval` has to return *something*, right?
 Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack. husk's `eval` function will eventually transform an expression into a single value that is returned to its caller.
 But that is just our application; another Haskell program written in CPS might keep calling into functions forever.
-Which brings up a key point - languages that do not optimize tail calls - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.
+Which brings up a key point that languages that do not optimize tail calls - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.

 Initially I thought a lower-level construct might be required to implement continuations and proper tail recursion.
 For example, many [Schemes written in C use a trampoline](http://home.pipeline.com/~hbaker1/CheneyMTA.html):